corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/config-users/_index.md

 Corda implements an {{< tooltip >}}RBAC{{< /tooltip >}} permission system as a mechanism to restrict system access.
 This entails configuring permissions and privileges to grant authorized users access.
-This section describes the different entities that the RBAC system is composed of as well as ways to create fine-grained roles with different permissions assigned to them.
+This section describes the different entities that the RBAC system is composed of, as well as ways to create fine-grained roles with different permissions assigned to them.
 It contains the following:
 {{< childpages >}}